Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Optional Intervals Event and analysis

-\section{Optional intervals event and analysis}
+\section{Optional Intervals Event and analysis}

 \EBL \ifincludeFile Before an event occurs, is it prearranged?
 Does the planner fully grasp every moment of its execution?
 What pre-execution planning is required for such arranged events, and can we extract and mathematically formalize key elements from these plans?
-This section explores these questions and introduces novel event-related concepts.
+This section explores these questions and introduces novel event-related concepts, with the following subsections organized to elaborate the core framework systematically: